-Unless you have a particular problem with dryness, then lubricant is not necessarily needed.
+Lubricant is not always necessary, unless you have a particular problem with dryness.
 Ensure there is a lot of foreplay before the deed to increase natural vaginal lubrication.
 Your vaginal will produce sperm catching cervical mucus on your most fertile days to increase you chance of pregnancy.

 This wonder oil can be used for pretty much anything from eating to beauty uses.
 Coconut oil can help to prevent mild vaginal dryness.
 You can use it to clear up any lurking yeast infections which create a hostile environment for sperm.
 Do not use if you or your parent have a nut allergy.